-- Total-sky LW flux CERES LW fluxes are 5-10 Wm-2 (2-4%) higher than ERBE.
+- Total-sky LW flux CERES LW fluxes are 3.5-8.8 Wm-2 (1.5-3.5%) higher than ERBE.
 The difference maximizes in February, which is also the maximum of the 1998 El Niño event.
-The difference is minimized in July when El Niño had essentially disappeared.
-As explained above, a similar increase in total-sky LW flux from ERBE (1985-1989) to 1998 is also seen in the ERBS non-scanner data. - Clear-sky LW flux The CERES clear-sky LW fluxes are 1-3.5 Wm-2 (0.3-1.2%) higher than ERBE.
-This difference also maximizes in February and minimizes in July.
-The differences have been shown to be consistent with variations in sea surface temperature and atmospheric humidity associated with El Niño. - Total-sky SW flux The difference between CERES and the 5-year mean ERBE data varies between +0.3 and -5 Wm-2 (+0.3 and -5%).
+The difference is minimized in August when El Niño has essentially disappeared.
+As explained above, a corresponding increse in total-sky LW flux from ERBE (1985-1989) to 1998 is also seen in the ERBS non-scanner data. - Clear-sky LW flux The CERES clear-sky LW fluxes are 1-3.
+Wm-2 (0.2-1.0)% higher than ERBE.
+This difference also maximizes in February and minimizes in August.
+The differences have been shown to be consistent with variations in sea surface temperature and atmospheric humidity associated with El Niño. - Total-sky SW flux The difference between CERES and the 5-year mean ERBE data varies between -0.6 and -5.0 Wm-2 (-0.6 and

+-5%).
 However, the 2σ bound for the month-to-month temporal sampling variability of the total-sky SW tropical mean for this time period is 5%.
+Seasonal (3-month) means of SW flux reduce the impact of temporal sampling to a 25 bound of 2.5%.
+The CERES SW flux tropical seasonal means are lower than ERBE ERBS by 3-4% which implies that there may be a real difference between ERBE and CERES SW fluxes.

-Therefore, the observed difference is within the temporal sampling error limits. - Clear-sky SW flux The difference between CERES and ERBE in clear-sky SW flux varies with geographical scene type.
-CERES fluxes are on the average 0.8 Wm-2 (1.8%), 4.1 Wm-2 (6.1%), and 7.3 Wm-2 (8.7%) lower than ERBE for ocean, land and desert regions, respectively.
-In January, the clear ocean difference can be reduced from -1.5 Wm-2 to +0.2 Wm-2 when the CERES spatial resolution is reduced to simulate the ERBS field of view.
-The land and desert differences are reduced only slightly by changing the spatial resolution.
-The archived ES4 products were produced using the full resolution CERES data. - Scene identification In general, CERES classifies more footprints as clear than ERBE.
+- Clear-sky SW flux In Edition 1, the difference between CERES and ERBE in clear-sky SW flux varies with geographical scene type.
+The changes in CERES spectral unfiltering have resulted in a more constant bias: CERES fluxes are on the average 5.6%, 5.3%, and 6.1% lower than ERBE for ocean, land and desert regions, respectively.
+The clear ocean difference is reduced to ~4% when the CERES spatial resolution is reduced to simulate the ERBS field of view.
+The land and desert differences are reduced only slightly by changing the spatial resolution. - Scene identification In general, CERES classifies more footprints as clear than ERBE.
 This difference is also greatest in February with CERES classifying 33% of the observations as clear, while ERBE classifies only 20% as clear.
-The difference in August is decreased to 25% vs 17%.
-Only 2-3% of the remaining difference can be attributed to the smaller CERES footprint size.
+The difference in July is decreased to 22% vs. 16%.
+Of the remaining difference, about 2% can be attributed to the smaller CERES footprint size.